 Screen images in this guide may be cropped to emphasize the key elements of the screen.
-Toolbars and elements of the Internet Explorer browser normally will not be shown on the images unless it is required for the screen image.
+Toolbars and elements of the browser normally will not be shown on the images unless it is required for the screen image.

-How View TR Auctions
+How to View TR Auctions

-When the IESO creates and validates a TR auction, it becomes available for viewing in the TRA System.
-Once a TR auction becomes active, can place a bid.
+When the IESO creates and validates a TR auction, it becomes available for viewing in the TRA application.
+Once a TR auction becomes active, a TR bidder can place a TR bid.

-In order to access the TRA System, you must have previously be authorised as an active TR participant.
-For more information, contact IESO Customer Relations at customer.relations@ieso.ca or telephone (905) 403-6900.
+In order to access the TRA application, you must be a TR bidder.
+This requires your organization being authorised as an active TR participant and having an individual assigned to a Transmission Rights Auction Contact role by their market participant applicant representative.
+For more information, contact IESO Customer Relations at customer.relations@ieso.ca or telephone either 1-888-448-7777 or (905) 403-6900.

-To access either future or active TR auctions, rom the Transmission Rights Auction Community Home Page click on either Future Rounds or Active Rounds be forwarded to the appropriate page.
+From the Transmission Rights Auction Home Page you will be able to click on either ‘ACTIVE’, ‘BETWEEN ROUNDS’, ‘POSTED’, or ‘CLOSED’ for TR auctions and will be forwarded to the appropriate TR auction page.
+This home page displays active TR auctions that you can place a TR bid on, future TR auctions to prepare to submit TR bids, and past TR auctions (within the last 2 years) to view TR bid history.

+Viewing Active TR Auctions

+TR auctions that are available for bidding, will have an ‘Active’ status.

+On the Transmission Rights Auction Homepage, you can see the list of auction names, the validity period (start date to end date) and the bidding window for each round of auctions.
+Click the auction name that has status ‘ACTIVE’ to view information about this auction.